planemad/map-inspector/README.md

 # osmlint-frontend
-A simple frontend to inspect issues in OpenStreetMap
+A simple frontend to inspect a Mapbox dataset in OpenStreetMap

+## Usage